CNN cited the American Immigration Council's recent report ...

-Immigrants are important to Montana’s economy as workers.
+Immigrants are important to Montana’s economy as workers and taxpayers.

-- Unauthorized immigrants comprised less than 1% of the state’s workforce (or fewer than 10,000 workers) in 2010, according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 0.4% of the state’s workforce (or fewer than 5,000 workers) in 2012, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Montana, the state would lose $96.3 million in economic activity, $42.8 million in gross state product, and approximately 720 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.